-Lynn Owlett 1933 - 2020 - Obituary
+LYNN OWLETT 1933 - 2020 - Obituary

 Due to present restrictions, all services are private.

-Services have been entrusted to the McIlvaine-Speakman Funeral Home Ltd., Robert K. McIlvaine, owner/supervisor, 27 Cherry Avenue, Houston, PA 15342.
+Services have been entrusted to McIlvaine-Speakman Funeral Home Ltd., Robert K. McIlvaine, Owner/Supervisor, 27 Cherry Avenue, Houston, PA 15342.

 Condolences may be left by viewing the obituary at www.mcilvaine-speakman.com.